Now there are 5: IRG applies for an additional 1.5M square feet of warehouses

 We're on Instagram!
 Follow us: saveweyerhaeusercampus

 - Urge the City Council to keep industrial development off the campus, preserve the west shoreline of North Lake for public use and protect the Rhododendron and Bonsai gardens.

-- Help pay for legal represenatation: Donate now
+- Help pay for traffic, wetland, architectural and legal experts: Donate now

 - Print and distribute flyers.
 New flyer here.